-One thing to note, this isn't what we've seen leaked in the last week that's called Google Coach.
-That idea has integration with Google Maps to give you recommendations on where you can eat healthy food and more, but it seems that was either false information or we may have to wait longer to hear about those new features.
+One thing to note though, this isn't the Google Coach feature we've seen leaked recently.
+That idea sees integration with Google Maps to give you recommendations on where you can eat healthy food and more, but it seems that was either false information or we may have to wait longer to hear about those new features.

-You'll find the update is coming to your Android phone or Wear OS watch (it still works for those using iPhone with a Google smartwatch) in the coming week or so.
+You'll find the Google Fit update comes to your Android phone or Wear OS watch (it still works for those using an iPhone with a Google smartwatch) in the coming week or so.

 Get daily insight, inspiration and deals in your inbox